WillHaack/mustardjs/README.md

 ### The Pages

-Mustard can render two pages: a list of restaurants and a menu.
+Mustard can render three pages: a list of restaurants, a menu, and a confirmation page.

 Both pages currently use the following values.
 Many can be initialized in `ordrin.init`, and some can be accessed through `ordrin.mustard`